 - we think the best way for people to find out more about what it is like to live with a mental health problem is to meet those of us who have direct experience of mental health problems

-In the meantime why not watch this clip from EastEnder's team talking about how best to write and direct a storyline involving a character with mental health problems.
+If you're more interested in drama, why not watch this clip from the EastEnders team talking about how best to write and direct a storyline involving a character with mental health problems.